 By Jung Da-min

-Seoul's Ministry of Foreign Affairs summoned a Japanese diplomat on Monday to request Tokyo's official answer for its possible plan to release the contaminated water from Fukushima's tsunami-devastated nuclear power plant into the Pacific Ocean.
+Seoul's Ministry of Foreign Affairs summoned a Japanese diplomat on Monday to request Tokyo's official answer for its possible plan to release contaminated water from the Fukushima Daiichi Nuclear Power Plant into the Pacific Ocean.
+A tsunami devastated the power plant in 2011.

 In the meantime, South Korea's Foreign Minister Kang Kyung-wha and her Japanese counterpart Taro Kono will hold a meeting in Beijing, Wednesday, on the sidelines of the trilateral minister-level talks among South Korea, Japan and China, sources familiar with the issue said.